-“Bitcoin halving” refers to an event that happens every four years when the block rewards for bitcoin miners get cut in half.
+“Bitcoin halving” refers to an event that happens every four years when the block rewards for Bitcoin miners get cut in half.
 This reduces the supply of new bitcoins by 50%.

-Bitcoin Mining Basics
+Bitcoin Mining 101

-The bitcoin network functions in a way that requires no centralized planning or authority.
+First, it may help to have a basic understanding of mining crypto—the process by which new Bitcoins are created.
+The Bitcoin network functions in a way that requires no centralized planning or authority.
 People can send value to each other peer-to-peer, for a small cost.

-But with this design, who is going to facilitate the transactions, and why would they want to do so?
+But with this design, who is going to facilitate the transactions?
 That’s where the miners come in.
 Bitcoin “miners” are computers that process transactions for the network.
 They verify that transactions are valid and keep the network secure.
 In exchange, miners receive new bitcoins as they are created.